Search within

 The process builds a system and structure to ensure the implementation and sustainability of the policy.
 It also provides evidence that all stakeholders are carrying out their roles and responsibilities as described in the policy, and that the policy’s objectives are continually met, including those related to fairness and equity in the evaluation of student learning.

-Designing, adopting, and implementing an Institutional Policy on the Evaluation of Student Learning suitable for teaching and learning in the 21st century requires a fundamental reconceptualization of the purposes and procedures of educational assessments inherent in each program’s competency-based curriculum.
-Its implementation requires that the CCSL community understands their responsibility to oversee its successful implementation and is committed to adopting the assessment practices it establishes.
+Developing and implementing an Institutional Policy on the Evaluation of Student Learning suitable for teaching and learning in the 21st century requires a fundamental reconceptualization of the purposes and procedures of educational assessments inherent in each program’s competency-based curriculum.
+Its implementation requires that the CCSL community is committed to adopting the assessment practices it establishes and understands their responsibility to oversee its successful implementation.

 To reach this level of understanding and commitment, the IPESL Committee created a framework of policy design and adoption which included recurring opportunities to gather feedback from the CCSL community throughout the design process.
 The pedagogical goal was to initiate a college-wide conversation about assessment and its relationship to learning.
 At the same time the committee sought to secure policy legitimacy; exhibit clarity of purpose; obtain faculty, student, and administrative support; sustain political support; and contribute to the wider attainment of the policy objectives.
 Consequently, the design, adoption and implementation of this policy has been a simultaneous, integrated, recurring process.